 - Invoice details: A copy of the detailed invoice that Medesk generated, clearly showing the services provided.

 Because Medesk centralises all patient and financial information, pulling this evidence together is much quicker and easier.
-This organised approach doesn't just save you time—it significantly increases your chances of winning the dispute, helping you to reliably accept payments you've rightfully earned.
+This organised approach does not just save you time.
+It significantly increases your chances of winning the dispute, helping you to reliably accept payments you have rightfully earned.

 Upholding Security and Compliance in Every Transaction

-When you’re handling patient payments, you’re responsible for their sensitive financial data.
+When you are handling patient payments, you are responsible for their sensitive financial data.
 This makes robust security an absolute must-have for your practice.
 The good news is, when you receive a payment through an integrated system like Medesk and Stripe, you get a major security head start.

 This kind of setup is built from the ground up for PCI DSS compliance, which is the global gold standard for protecting card information.
 The integration is designed so that sensitive details, like a full debit card number or CVC, never even touch your clinic's computers.
-Instead, they’re encrypted and sent directly to Stripe, one of the most secure payment processors on the planet.
-This massively reduces your compliance headaches and shields your practice from huge risks.
+Instead, they are encrypted and sent directly to Stripe, one of the most secure payment processors available.
+This massively reduces your compliance headaches and shields your practice from significant risk.

 Fostering a Security-First Culture

 Simple, consistent protocols are your best defence here.
-For a start, enforcing strong, unique passwords for Medesk and other clinic software is non-negotiable.
-Taking it a step further, enabling two-factor authentication (2FA) adds a crucial layer of security.
-It requires a second check before anyone can log in, making it incredibly difficult for an unauthorised person to get access, even if they somehow steal a password.
+Enforcing strong, unique passwords for Medesk and other clinic software is non-negotiable.
+Taking it a step further, enabling two-factor authentication (2FA) adds a crucial layer of security, requiring a second check before anyone can log in.

-Protecting patient and payment data isn't just an IT job; it’s a clinical responsibility.
-A data breach can do far more damage to your reputation than any financial loss, eroding the trust you've worked so hard to build.
+Protecting patient and payment data is not just an IT job.
+It is a clinical responsibility.
+A data breach can do far more damage to your reputation than any financial loss, eroding the trust you have worked so hard to build.

 To really embed this mindset, we recommend putting these practices into action:

 - Regular training: Get your team together for brief, regular updates on common threats.
-A big one is phishing emails, where criminals pretend to be a legitimate company to trick staff into giving up login details.
+A significant one is phishing emails, where criminals pretend to be a legitimate company to trick staff into giving up login details.
+As part of your security protocol, consider conducting periodic email header analysis on suspicious messages.
+This helps your team verify sender authenticity and detect spoofed domains or phishing attempts before credentials or financial data are compromised.

-- Secure device policies: It sounds basic, but make sure every computer, tablet, or phone used to access clinic data is password-protected and running up-to-date security software.
+- Secure device policies: Make sure every computer, tablet, or phone used to access clinic data is password-protected and running up-to-date security software.

-These steps aren’t just a checklist; they create a resilient security posture that protects your patients, defends your clinic’s good name, and ensures you can continue to receive a payment safely and without worry.
+These steps are not just a checklist.
+They create a resilient security posture that protects your patients, defends your clinic's good name, and ensures you can continue to receive a payment safely and without worry.

 FAQs About Taking Payments in Private Practice